I’m obsessed with home renovation and home buying shows on HGTV.

 None of that has changed, and I continue to be impressed with the nonprofits that Avocado supports each month because many of them are causes I support as well.

-Over the course of 36 months, I’ve slept on an Avocado pillowtop mattress, bounced on it with the kids, and rotated it every October on its anniversary.
-(In fact, it’s time to rotate it again.)
+Over the course of 63 months, I’ve slept on an Avocado pillowtop mattress, bounced on it with the kids, and rotated it every October on its anniversary.

 The mattress is still as good as new, and every morning we wake up rested and pain-free.
-(Well, about as rested as I can be with a teething baby.)
+(Well, about as rested as I can be with a toddler who loves to climb all over me.)

 I’d mentioned in my previous review that it took a little getting used to the firmness of the Avocado mattress, as we were switching from an ultra soft pillowtop.